 High Altitude Baking Adjustments

 Baking is an edible chemistry that can produce completely different results based on the smallest ingredient.
 One ingredient to successful baking is your understanding of your environment.
 (Yes, your literal environment!)
-For people who live in high altitudes, baking can be a challenge because of lower air pressure.
+If you're aiming to open a bakery in a high altitude environment, getting a consistent product can be a challenge due to the lower air pressure.
 For products to turn out as intended, bakers should understand how high altitudes impact baking and what they can do to compensate for those effects.

 Effects of Baking at High Altitudes